 All graduate students must file for graduation in the beginning of their last semester of coursework.
 The Academic Calendar shows the deadline to file for graduation every semester which can be done online via CUNYFirst.
 There is only one graduation ceremony at Baruch College in the spring term.
 Students graduating in the summer (taking their last courses in the summer) can walk in the earlier spring ceremony if they file for graduation in the spring and indicate summer, not spring as their last term (summer has a September graduation date on the diploma).
 However, students who graduate in the fall (with a Jan/Feb diploma date) can only attend the graduation ceremony the following spring.
 For more instructions on how to apply for graduation or for graduation ceremony facts, please visit the Registrar’s website.

-Graduate students can file an academic appeal for a number of reasons including: retroactive course withdrawal, reinstatement, and extension of time to complete a degree.
-Appeals are heard by the Committee on Academic Standing (CAS) which is comprised of four faculty members elected by the entire Marxe faculty and two student representatives as well as staff members.
+Academic Appeals are heard by the Committee on Academic Standing (CAS) which is comprised of four faculty members elected by the entire Marxe faculty and two student representatives as well as staff members.
 Students do not appear before the CAS.

 A Marxe ACADEMIC APPEALS form must be submitted along with a written statement and any supporting documentation (e.g. doctor’s notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to firstname.lastname@example.org with the subject line: ACADEMIC APPEAL